 Flying to the archipelago of the Azores landed me square in the sights of Azores Airlines (a new brand flying under SATA).
 Their logo includes a whale fin and planes are adorned with a full-sized whale sticker.
-For good reason as Azores is the largest whale sanctuary in the world.
+For good reason as the Azores is the largest whale sanctuary in the world.
 Booking this flight deal on Expedia, I had never really heard of SATA before this trip.
 I’ll break down my experiences, flight costs, and let you know what I thought of this particular airline.

 First off, the check-in was strange.
 The mobile app allowed for check-in, but when plugging in the ticket number and last name, I was taken to the website, and the process failed with a technical error.
-I saw this a could times while looking at the same fields in the site.
+I saw this a could times while looking at the same fields on the site.
 So, I decided to try that again.
 After putting the details in, boom, I was able to check-in online.
 I had no checked bags, so I expected it to be a reasonable process.
-One the check-in finished, I was directed to go to a counter to print a boarding pass.
+Once the check-in finished, I was directed to go to a counter to print a boarding pass.
 What?
 That’s stupid.
 I’m checking in online to avoid waiting in line and I had to wait in line anyway.

 Well, as I’m waiting in line to simply get a boarding pass, I noticed a special line next to SATA Plus that was labelled “Web Check In”.
-It was, sadly, too late for me to take advantage of that, and the lady there had started taking people from the main line.
-Very poorly laid out system for online check-in.
+It was, sadly, too late for me to take advantage of that, and the lady there had started taking people from the mainline.
+Very poorly laid out a system for online check-in.
 It would have been more useful if I could have simply printed the pass or had it emailed to me.
 For my return flight, I just went up to the counter early and asked for my boarding pass.
 Easy.
 At the counter, the process was simple and the woman asked to weigh my carry-on.
 I was over by .2 kilos (8.2), and she didn’t give me grief for it.
 In addition, I was carrying my Peak Design messenger bag (as a camera bag) and that wasn’t even looked at in either airport.

-The plane in both directions was an Airbus A330, and as no frills as it gets.
+The plane in both directions was an Airbus A330, and as no-frills as it gets.
 There was an onboard entertainment system but it did nothing but turn on.
-There were no power outlets and no Wifi on board.
+There were no power outlets and no Wi-Fi on board.
 It was also clear this was an older plane (in a new airline) as the washroom sink door kept swinging open.
 1 No matter, the plane did its job and I arrived through the turbulence at my destination four hours late.

 The ride back from Ponta Delgada was uneventful and, given a seat closer to the front (6K), I was close to washrooms and one of the first to get off the plane.
 The same plane (CS-TRY) was used on the way back, so no frills or entertainment system.
 We were, however, on time and even six minutes early.
-Recent information for CS-TRY (curtesy of FlightRadar) shows they’ve not been very good with on-time performance.
+Recent information for CS-TRY (courtesy of FlightRadar) shows they’ve not been very good with on-time performance.

 Total Flight Price (return): $516.20 CAD